 Spanish Language Education (Grades 7-12)

-Comprehensive Special Education (Grades K-12)
+Comprehensive Special Education (Grades PK-12)

 Our state-approved teacher education program meets certification requirements and statutory regulations for Connecticut.
 Education requirements are subject to change in accordance with the changes mandated by the state of Connecticut (portal.ct.gov/sdecertification ).
 Students must fulfill the course, field and assessment requirements that are in effect at the time of their admission to the Neag School of Education.
 The most recent program guidelines and sample semester sequence for each program are available on the Neag School of Education website at advising.education.uconn.edu.
 Please note that the requirements listed below are currently in effect.